Worked example – showing funds in multiple bank accounts

 Column 1 shows the date.
 Columns 2, 3 and 4 show the daily balances covered by each account statement.
 Column 5 shows the total available balance on any day.

 The box indicates the balances that the caseworker or entry clearance officer will actually consider when making a decision on the application.
 Notice that the caseworker will choose to count the 28 days back from the closing balance from account 3.
 The case worker will try to choose whichever closing balance will allow student A to meet the requirements of the rules.

-If student A is not a low risk national, he will have to submit the bank statements for each of his accounts with his immigration application.
+If student A is not a low risk national and has not already been in the UK for 12 months, he will have to submit the bank statements for each of his accounts with his immigration application.
 Because the situation is complicated, it would be helpful for student A to submit a copy of his spreadsheet so that the caseworker or entry clearance officer can easily see what is happening and make the correct decision.